Rick Lee James

 6. "Love Divine, All Loves Excelling (Perfect Love)"

 This song is part hymnist Charles Wesley and part surf rock.
 I don't always like it when artists write new choruses to hymns.
 But, on occasion, I feel like an idea can be expressed that actually helps the understanding of the song.
 I didn't want to walk away from the original melody of the song.
 But, I did want to update the music with a more celebratory feel.
 Charles Wesley often preached outside.
 This wasn't always by choice, but I believe it was always done joyfully.
+That is why most people buy luxury goods from the replica watches UK

 In the summertime, one of the most joyful places I can think of on earth is the beach.
 So, why not have some joyful surfer rock worship music about the perfect love of God?
 That's what I love about hymns; they are versatile by design.
 Musician Chris Hoisington has some pretty stellar harmonies on this song and Jeremy Thompson really made the electric guitar parts sing.